⚠️ We are currently updating our 2020/21 tax guidance across the website

 You can find a basic guide to qualifying care relief (HS236) on GOV.UK.
 Here, we look at the relief in more detail.

 It is important to remember that qualifying care relief is an optional alternative to working out your trading profit on ordinary Self Assessment principles.
 If you are entitled to qualifying care relief, then the relief is mandatory.
 If you are not entitled to qualifying care relief, you can simply declare the payments you receive for providing care minus expenses wholly and exclusively incurred in looking after the service user.
-The result will often be the same, i.e. no tax – it is just that you will have the administrative burden of completing and submitting a full tax return form, as well as keeping full records of all your relevant household expenses.
+The result will often be the same, in other words no tax – it is just that you will have the administrative burden of completing and submitting a full tax return form, as well as keeping full records of all your relevant household expenses.

 You can read more about the definition of qualifying care for foster carers on the dedicated page.